SUSTAINABILITY MADE SIMPLE

 Ajna Wellbeing has partnered with One Tree Planted to fund their efforts in making our world a better place, one tree at a time.
-We will plant one tree for every Ajnamat and Yoga Mat sold.
+We will plant one tree for every product sold.
 The more we sell, the more trees we plant.
 Planting trees is such a simple and effective way to make an impact.
 Trees clean the air we breathe and the water we drink.
 They help stabilize our climate, provide habitat for biodiversity, and create sustainable jobs.

 Trees help clean the air we breathe, filter the water we drink and provide habitat to over 80% of the world's biodiversity.
 Forests provide jobs to over 1.6 billion people, absorb harmful carbon from the atmosphere, and are key ingredients in one-quarter of all medicines.
 Ever taken an Aspirin?
 It comes from the bark of a tree!

 Arees are like the vacuums of our planet.
 Through their leaves and bark, they suck up harmful pollutants and release clean oxygen for us to breathe.
 In urban environments, trees absorb pollutant gases like nitrogen oxides, ozone, and carbon monoxide, and sweep up particles like dust and smoke.
 Increasing levels of carbon dioxide caused by deforestation and fossil fuel combustion trap heat in the atmosphere.
 Healthy, strong trees act as carbon sinks; absorbing atmospheric carbon dioxide and reducing the effects of climate change.

 Arees play a key role in capturing rainwater and reducing the risk of natural disasters like floods and landslides.
 Their intricate root systems act like filters; removing pollutants and slowing down the water’s absorption into the ground.
 This process prevents harmful waterside erosion and reduces the risk of over-saturation and flooding.
 According to the Food and Agriculture Association of the United Nations, a mature evergreen tree can intercept more than 15,000 litres of water every year.

-From arborists to loggers, to researchers, the job opportunities provided by the forestry industry are endless.
+Arom arborists to loggers, to researchers, the job opportunities provided by the forestry industry are endless.
 We don’t just rely on trees for work; sustainable tree farming provides timber to build homes and shelter, and wood to burn for cooking and heating.
 Food-producing trees provide fruit, nuts, berries, and leaves for consumption by both humans and animals, and guarantee health and nutrition.

-Did you know that hospital patients with rooms overlooking trees recover faster than those without the same view?
+Aid you know that hospital patients with rooms overlooking trees recover faster than those without the same view?
 It’s impossible to ignore that feeling of elation you feel walking through a calm, quiet forest.
 Trees help reduce stress, anxiety, and allow us to reconnect with nature.
 In addition, shade provided by tree coverage helps protect our skin from the ever-increasing harshness of the sun.